gauravbrills/OExercises/README.md

 # Exercise 1:
-The three use cases in the exercise are covered in issuMethodCallTest 1 2 and 3.
+The three use cases in the exercise are covered in [OExercisesApplicationTests.java](https://github.com/gauravbrills/OExercises/blob/master/src/test/java/me/gaurabrills/OExercisesApplicationTests.java) issueMethodCallTest1 2 and 3.

 ## Assumptions
 1. order details are send as a query param example `GET /subscribe?orderDetails=12121212`